KospY/BasSDK/Components/ThunderRoad/JSON/Item.md

 ```
 ---

-  With this example, which is used for the large shield, the position is -0.1 on the back, to adjust the height so it doesn't look strange on the back.
+  In this example used for the large shield, the position is y: -0.1 on BackRight, to adjust the height so it doesn't look too high/offset in its holster.
   ```json
   "customSnaps": [
     {